Mist-Automation-Programmability/mist_runner_collection/README.md

 Most commonly required variables are
 - `{{apitoken}}`
 - `{{org_id}}`

+*Note* If you have variables defined in your environment that conflict with the variables used in your .csv or .json files, the ones used in your environment will take preference.
+To reduce this, disable any variables in your environment that are not needed.

 #### Environmental Variables
 The preferred method for setting these variables is through an environment.
 Most of the collection will require an `{{apitoken}}` and an `{{org_id}}` to be defined.
 You can create a new Environment and define/set these variables.